goe13/demolibs/README.md

-'BACKUP' BY SOME USEFUL DEMOS
+'BACKUP' BY SOME USEFUL DEMOS:web templates,plugins,admins